arsoedjono/arsoedjono/README.md

 ### Hi there, I'm Aranda 👋

-## I'm a Senior Test Engineer from Indonesia!
+## I'm a Software Quality Assurance Engineer from Indonesia!
-- 🔭 I’m currently working on [Bukalapak.com][bukalapak]
+- 🔭 I’m currently working on Telkom Indonesia
 - 🌱 I like explore new things and currently working on little projects using tools such as flutter, chrome extension, and ruby gems
 - ⚡ Fun fact: I like playing mobile casual games in my leisure time and play Dota 2 with friends